Hauran: Early Islamic era

 The Abbasid period in Hauran was marked by numerous damaging raids from the Qarmatians of eastern Arabia in the 10th century.
 After 939, the Hauran and Bathaniyya districts came under the direct rule of the Egyptian-based Ikhshidid dynasty, nominal governors of the Abbasids.
 During this period, the large Arab tribe of Banu Uqayl, formerly allies of the Qarmatians, migrated to the Syrian steppe extending from the Hauran northward to Upper Mesopotamia.
 After 945, the de jure Ikshidid ruler Abu al-Misk Kafur assigned the Uqaylid sheikhs (chieftains) Salih ibn Umayr and Zalim ibn Mawhub with keeping order in the Hauran districts.
 This ended when the Fatimids conquered southern Syria in 970 and the Uqayl were consequently chased out of the Hauran by the Fatimid-allied tribes of Banu Fazara and Banu Murra.
 The villages of Hawran and Bathaniyya were rehabilitated by Abu Mahmud Ibrahim, the nominal Fatimid governor of Damascus, in the early 980s, after the damage inflicted on the area by the Fazara and Murra.
+Tenth-century geographers describe the Hauran and Bathaniyya as large districts and centers of grain production.
+Writing in c.
+985, the geographer al-Maqdisi noted that cultivated areas extended to Adhri'at and that the Hauran subdistrict was well known for its vineyards.

 Middle Islamic era

 During Mamluk rule, the fortress of Salkhad in Jabal Hauran was an administrative unit and its ruler was a high-ranking emir.

 The arrival of the Crusaders in the coastal regions of Bilad al-Sham in 1099 had repercussions for the Hauran and the region was periodically targeted by Crusaders in plundering campaigns.
 These occurred when the Crusaders captured Muslim-held fortresses in the Hauran or passed by the region after raids against Damascus.
 In the early 12th century, the entire Hauran was assigned by the Burid emir of Damascus to the Turkish general Amin al-Dawla Kumushtakin as an iqta (fief), which he held until his death in 1146.
 Under his patronage the region, and Bosra in particular, saw a renewal of building activity after a roughly 300-year hiatus.
 The population of the Hauran at the time was largely Greek Orthodox.

 The last recorded appearance of the Crusaders in Hauran was in 1217.
 The Ayyubids had conquered the region in the late 12th century, but their rule collapsed in Syria following the Mongol invasion in 1260.
 That year the Mongols were defeated by the Mamluks at the Battle of Ain Jalut and Syria, including the Hauran, came under Mamluk rule.
 During the 12th and 13th centuries, the Hauran continued to be administratively divided into the Hauran and Bathaniyya districts of Damascus.
 In general, both districts were well-populated and prosperous, benefiting particularly from grain production.
 Though mostly Muslim, a significant portion of the inhabitants were Christians.
 A contemporary Syrian geographer Yaqut al-Hamawi (died 1229) described the Hauran as "a large district full of villages and very fertile".